Astor63/TPS-Mods/Work In Progress/Fixes/UCP 2.2 Fixes/Buff Volcano Fix/ReadMe.md

-## *Cry Baby* Presto Edition

-Double or triple the projectiles speed (with toogle option)

-### Where to find it?

-The Cry Baby is a possible reward for completing *Digistructed Madness: Round 3* and *Digistructed Madness: The Badass Round* in The *Holodome Onslaught*.
-It can also be dropped by *Guardian Pondors* and *Lost Legion Eternal Powersuits*.
+## *Buff Volcano* Fix

+Fix the faulty line of code in *TPS Patch 2.2.* to make the +50% Radius Damage (280 instead of 190) applying correctly.

 ### Changelog:

-- v1.0.0, November 20, 2018
+- v1.0.0, November 25, 2018
-  - Initial public release.
+  - Initial public release

 ### Compatibility:

-- 100% compatible with the latest version of [TPS Community Patch](https://github.com/BLCM/BLCMods/tree/master/Pre%20Sequel%20Mods/Community%20Patch).
+- 100% compatible with the latest version of [TPS Community Patch](https://github.com/BLCM/BLCMods/tree/master/Pre%20Sequel%20Mods/Community%20Patch)

+:warning: Be aware to place this fix __AFTER__ the Mod *UCP 2.2*

 ### To do: